-The appeal of spring marathons is obvious.
+The appeal of spring races is obvious.
 Crisp, cool weather and blooming foliage make for the perfect backdrop for a race.
-However, for many of us, this means a training calendar that begins in the cold and snowy conditions of the year’s beginning months.
+However, for many of us, this means a training calendar that includes the cold and snowy conditions of the winter months.
 While treadmill running can help to keep your mileage on schedule, it’s imperative that you brave the elements (especially on long runs) to be ready for race day.
 Having the right running equipment to be prepared for snowy and icy days is essential to success, starting with your shoes.

 What to Look for in Shoes for Icy and Snowy Running Days

 You’ll notice very quickly that running shoes designed for trails, snow, and ice are very different than what you’re likely used to running in on the road.
 Your safety needs to be number one, so don’t worry about winning any fashion contest.
 So, what should a runner look for when choosing a running shoe to use on ice and snow?

 - Traction – Striding with confidence is imperative when running in harsh conditions, which means having a shoe with the grip to do the job.
 Rugged outsoles with pronounced lugs or even spikes are what we’re looking for to keep you safe on the ice.

 - Fit/Comfort – With the right shoes, you won’t need to sacrifice comfort in order to get the necessary performance and durability for severe weather conditions.
 Look for consistency in drop and cushioning from your road shoes to avoid affecting your stride.

 - Warmth – Materials that promote warmth while maintaining breathability will keep your feet happy and sweat-free when the temperatures drop.

 - Water-resistance – Is there anything worse than a soggy run?
 And wet feet in very cold weather can even be dangerous.
 A water-resistant upper is essential to repelling the elements Mother Nature throws at you.